Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 Servizio Turismo, Attività Produttive e Sviluppo Locale Castello Estense, Largo Castello – 44121 Ferrara tel.
 0532 299300 fax.
 0532 299254

 In addition the blog contains an interactive Google map with all the existing outputs of the project so far.
-It features partner locations, good practice posters, videos, interviews, partner meeting information and documents plus information, videos and links to Europe 2020 websites and documents embedded into the map.
+It features partner locations, order good practice posters, videos, interviews, partner meeting information and documents plus information, videos and links to Europe 2020 websites and documents embedded into the map.

 We’ve also started a ‘Waterways Forward’ group in Linkedin – and everyone is welcome to join up and see how things are progressing, not only in our project but in the wider world of Waterways.
 Our aim is to spread the message far and wide and to really help to shape policy and funding decisions at a European political level.